Revised on October 5, 2022

 This promise stems from our thoughtful forecasting and refusal to overpromise.
 We assess timelines before accepting work, letting clients know if we think we cannot meet their intended FPI.
 With Xerimis, all jobs are based on FPI and patient-visit priority, not preferred-contract priority.
 No one gets deprioritized.
 We do what’s needed to help every client make FPI: All packaging runs are prioritized over profitability, which means we never bump shipments.
 If another client has an urgent need, there’s no impact on your timeline.
 We add resources and adjust as needed.

 If our clients miss their own internal milestones during the packaging process, we do everything in our power to accommodate.
 We make up time for clients in a way that other companies don’t or can’t.
 In fact, we might be the reason they make their FPI when hiccups occur.

 Xerimis’ agility is our key to meeting FPI, and this is driven by our understanding of the stakes at hand.
 In our industry, small studies may consist of a few hundred vials, containing a couple thousand dollars’ worth of material each.
 No detail can be taken for granted.
 So beyond hitting FPI dates, our agility means never having to sacrifice attention-to-detail or quality in completing a job.

-Upchain delays and client preferences shouldn’t keep entire trials from succeeding.
-Xerimis refuses to let our clients feel the burden of the inevitable shifts and changes that occur during a clinical trial.
+Xerimis refuses to let our clients feel the burden of the inevitable shifts and changes that impact clinical trial timelines.
 Even more, we refuse to play favorites.
 Every Xerimis client is a client whose FPI we protect and prioritize, as reflected in our zero-miss guarantee.